 Maybe you remember a special type of tree from your youth, a tree that can’t be grown in our Florida heat and sandy soil.
 Well, Santa’s Christmas Tree Forest has a tree for you too!
 We visit farms in North Carolina and Michigan to find the best quality trees available.

 Pricing varies widely, as we order a wide range of grades to provide an option for every budget.
-A seven foot fresh cut tree can range from $53 to $72 depending on the type and quality.
+For example, a seven foot fresh cut tree can range from $50 to $75 depending on the type and quality.
 Trees are individually priced and tagged for your convenience.

-This year, we have four varieties of out-of-state trees.
+This year, we have five varieties of out-of-state trees.

 To learn information about these tree types and see pictures of each, please visit the National Christmas Tree Association’s Tree Types page.